PowerShell to Get a List of Computers in OU and Sub OU in AD

 First Scenario: Computer Objects in each OU.

-Go for this approach when you want a detailed view of all OUs and their associated computers.
+Go for this approach of PowerShell list computers in OU when you want a detailed view of all OUs and their associated computers.
 It’s better for documentation purposes as it gives a complete picture of all OUs and their associated computer inventory.

 Second Scenario: OU of each Computer Object.

 This approach is suitable for administrators who need to quickly determine the OU hierarchy for each computer.
-It’s helpful for troubleshooting access control as it maps each computer to its corresponding OU hierarchy.
+Additionally, it helps troubleshoot access control as it maps each computer to its corresponding OU hierarchy.

 However, both of these scripts have some limitations.